 Turns out, that’s the kind of pie we’ve been eating all these years.
 Google turned up recipes for Lemon Sponge Pie and Chocolate Sponge Pie as well.
 (I’ll be trying those soon.)

-They’re all made by separating eggs, whipping the whites until stiff, and folding them into the remaining ingredients to produce a light but sweet treat with the characteristic layers we love.
+They’re all made by separating eggs, whipping the whites until stiff, and then, folding them into the remaining ingredients.
+This technique produces a light but sweet treat with the characteristic layers we love.